Nastel/gocypher-cybench-junit/cybench-t2b-agent/README.md

   **Note:**
     * `clean` - this goal is optional, but in most cases we want to have clean build
-    * `validate` - this goal is used to cover full build process lifecycle, since our default benchmark build and run phases are bound to `pre-integration-test` and `integration-test`.
-But you may change accordingly to adopt your project build lifecycle, but **note** those phases must go after `test-compile` phase, since we are dealing with the product of this phase.
+    * `validate` - this goal is used to cover full build process lifecycle, since our predefined phase to run tests as benchmarks is `integration-test`.
+But you may change accordingly to adopt your project build lifecycle, just **note** those phases must go after `test-compile` phase, since we are dealing with the product of this phase.
     * `-f pom.xml` - you can replace it with any path and file name to match your environment

 ### Gradle